May 1999

 James House -- 923 West End Boulevard

-Replacement of roof shingles with new shingles of differing color and installation of soffit vents
+Replacement of roof shingles with new shingles of differing color and installation of

 Commission voted to Approve with Conditions